I have finally figured out what the “Little Monsters” are in my garden.

 Well, the footprint, holes dug into the garden 8″ deep, and plant seedlings tossed about with wild abandon were all clues.

 Black pepper and Cayenne sprinkled on the ground around the plants did not deter them so I decided we needed to step up the plant protection.
 I didn’t want to do anything which might harm them either, despite some of the suggestions I got from people.
-I also didn’t want an ugly fence which would disturb my view and potentially block sunlight from the plants.
+I also didn’t want an ugly fence that would disturb my view and potentially block sunlight from the plants.
 So I settled on a compromise solution.

 I bought bird netting and bamboo stakes from Home Depot.
 I did a test on one of the beds, putting the stakes on the inside of the bed.
 It wasn’t as sturdy as it could be.
 My husband suggested putting the stakes though hook and eye loops on the outside of the raised beds and that’s eventually what I did.